skip to Main Content

 Vision

-• If the brain must use a lot of its resources trying to see the world more clearly, its ability to function at a high level on other tasks will be limited.
+• If the brain must use a lot of its resources trying to see the world more clearly because of changes in vision, its ability to function at an elevated level on other tasks will be limited.

-• Vision loss can cause people to decrease their physical activity, social activity, and cognitive activity (e.g., reading), which are all very important for maintaining brain health.
+• Vision loss can cause people to decrease their physical activity, social activity, and cognitive activity (e.g., reading), which are all especially important for maintaining brain health.

-• Our senses contribute greatly to the formation and maintenance of memories.
+• Our senses contribute to the formation and maintenance of memories.

 • Also, just like hearing impairments, having visual impairments makes it more probable that someone will withdraw from their environment due to frustration or embarrassment over the difficulties they face.
-This makes the person more likely to participate in social isolation, which has many negative effects on brain health.
+This makes the person more likely to be socially isolated, which has negative effects on brain health.

 • Goals